AdobeDocs/discontinued.en/help/guide-1/device-graph.md

 ## Limitations specific to the device graph

-* Legacy Analytics ID's are not supported.
-Only visitors with Experience Cloud ID's are stitched.
+* Legacy Analytics IDs are not supported.
+Only visitors with Experience Cloud IDs are stitched.
 * If your organization uses a Private Graph, new devices take up to 24 hours to be stitched.
 * 3rd-party device graphs are not supported.